Ritesh1137/MoronSlayer/README.md

 -->
 " Rome wasn't bult in a day "

+Hi There,

+I'm Ritesh, a Master's in Applied Artificial Intelligence student at Steven's Institute of Technology

+-🔭 I am currently learning and exploring Quantum Mechanics, my primary interests lie in Quantum Machine Learning and Quantum Optical Computing

--🔭 I’m currently working,learning and looking to collaborate on Data Science | AI | ML projects.
-I aim to make impactful contributions with progress.
+-👯 I’m currently looking to collaborate on Data Science | AI | ML projects.
+I aim to make impactful contributions

 -🌱 Other topics of interest: Distributed AI, Neuroscience, Economics, Psycology, Behavioral Science, Sustainability, Pure and Applied Mathematics, Quantum Computing ...